3. Exfoliant | Peel

 Dr. Jetske Ultee has developed two Exfoliants.
 These contain effective concentrations of Glycolic Acid or Salicylic Acid with the correct pH value.
 Before using, check your skin type.
 Dry skin will benefit the most from Glycolic Acid.
 This water soluble acid dissolves dead skin cells, improves the moisture balance and makes pigmentation spots less visible.
 If you have problem, oily or sensitive skin, choose the Salicylic Acid.
 This fat soluble fruit acid penetrates deep into the pores where it dissolves the build-up of sebum.
 The product is thereby also very suitable for skin with acne.

-How to use the Exfoliant
+How to use the Exfoliant?

 Gradually build up the use of the Exfoliant (two to three times a week).
 As soon as your skin is used to it you can increase to daily use.
 Apply it in the evening, after cleansing with the Cleanser (step 1) and after applying Moisturizer (step 4).
 Exfoliants can make your skin more sensitive to sunlight.
 Therefore apply sun cream (step 5) in the morning, after the Moisturizer has been applied and has absorbed in.